Utility Warehouse: Top 3 Questions Answered

 - Barrier to entry.
 Only serious individuals are going to put £100 on the table.
 Those with a passing interest will quickly be eliminated.

 - Incentive.
-It is crucial that as a Utility Warehouse Distributor, you get off to the best possible start.
+It is crucial that as a Utility Warehouse Partner, you get off to the best possible start.
 It is similar to fishing: if you catch something on your first go, then you will be enthused and continue to fish.
 This initial momentum is vital in your Utility Warehouse business.
 Once you sign up 3 qualifying customers within your first 60 days, you receive a full refund of the deposit.

 - Ownership and responsibility.
-It is important that as a Utility Warehouse Distributor that you get into the mindset of a business owner.
+It is important that as a Utility Warehouse Partner that you get into the mindset of a business owner.
 Having made an initial outlay, and received your pack of materials, registered for online and face to face training you will begin to grasp this concept, subconsciously at least.

 2. Is Utility Warehouse a pyramid scheme?